Learn something new every day

 More Info... by email

 Office complexes may be one story or multistory.
-Most local zoning codes specify where office complexes may be located.
+Most local zoning codes specify where these complexes may be located.
 Other terms describing a similar architectural use and arrangement include office plaza, corporate campus, or office park.
-While a company may own its office complex, leasing is very common, as it allows a company to expand quickly by adding additional office space either within the complex, or at another campus.
+While a company may own its complex, leasing is very common, as it allows a company to expand quickly by adding additional office space either within the complex, or at another campus.

 In terms of Energy Star recognition, the U.S. Environmental Protection Agency (EPA) uses architectural features to determine if an office complex is considered one building or more than one building.
 A group of offices connected in a seamless manner, with an atrium or concourse that does not divide buildings from one another, is considered one building for the purposes of an Energy Star rating application.
 The term "office complex" is used by the EPA for both separate buildings on one campus, and one building in which multiple companies or activities are housed.